manic-3dprint/Vorpal_Gamepad/README.md

 # Vorpal_Gamepad
+(NOTE - this app is no longer supported)

 This is an Android app to replace the Gamepad for the Vorpal Hexapod Robot.

 !!!
 This app is not associated in any way with the Vorpal Robotics Corporation !!!